Lanzhou–Hezuo railway

 The length of the line will be 187.798 km of which 147.455 km is newly constructed.

 Although an existing railway connects Lanzhou to Yongjing, the new Lanhe railway will follow a different route.

 History

 The initial feasibility study was presented in 2009.
 In 2011, the Ministry of Railways requested a technical study for the railway, this was completed in 2013.
 Construction started in December 2014 and was originally planned to be completed in 2019.
 However, the designs were adjusted and construction was suspended.
-In 2015 it was announced that the design speed was increased 120km/h to 200km/h, and a new feasibility study was to be completed by 2016.
+In 2015, it was announced that the design speed was increased from 120km/h to 200km/h, and a new feasibility study was to be completed by 2016.

-In 2019 it was announced that the construction would resume by the end of the year.
+In 2019, it was announced that the construction would resume by the end of the year.
 Construction is by the China Railway Bureau 20th Construction Group at a total investment of CNY 22.987 billion.